ITenthusiasm/custom-elements/src/Combobox/docs/guides/loading-options-asynchronously.md

 In order to preserve the value of the originally-selected option for an `(un)clearable` `ComboboxField`, you must always avoid replacing/removing the originally-selected option when loading a new set of options.
 This means that after you've loaded a new set of options, you should replace everything _except_ the currently-selected option with the new list of options.

 This will likely be helpful for users because they will always be able to see (and/or revert back to) the option which they most-recently selected.
-However, if you don't prefer this behavior, then we recommend using an `anyvalue` `ComboboxField` for async option loading instead.
+However, if you don't prefer this behavior, then we recommend using an `anyvalue` `ComboboxField` for loading options asynchronously instead.

 #### Which Mode to Choose